open-telemetry/opentelemetry-go/log/DESIGN.md

 However, without a strong reason, we prefer to hide the implementation detail and have smaller API surface.

+### Rejected Alternative: Record with exported fields

+There was a proposal that the timestamp, observed timestamp, severity number, severity text, body properties of the [Emit](https://opentelemetry.io/docs/specs/otel/logs/bridge-api/#emit-a-logrecord) are exposed as exported fields of `Record` type.
+This was inspired by [`slog.Record`](https://pkg.go.dev/log/slog#Record) design.

+We find that exposing all properties via methods is be more consistent.
+Having access to attributes via methods and access to other properities via fields could be more confusing for the users.

 ## Open issues (if applicable)

 <!-- A discussion of issues relating to this proposal for which the author does not